kjempelodott/ananas/README.md

 ```
 > ls
-[1  ] Rapport 1 som skal leveres  13.02. ...
+[1  ] Rapport 1 som skal leveres  13.02. ...                       put, del, get
-[2  ] Feil i de to første prelab-oppgavene ...
+[2  ] Feil i de to første prelab-oppgavene ...                     put, del, get
-[3  ] Vi har funnet ut at siste prelaboppgaven for Lengde, hatighet og akselerasjon er ...
+[3  ] Vi har funnet ut at siste prelaboppgaven for Lengd ...       put, del, get
-[4  ] Undervisningsplan ...
+[4  ] Undervisningsplan ...                                        put, del, get
 ```

+The last column shows the available actions for each message.
+The `put` and `del` commands are used to edit or delete and will only be availible to teachers and admins.
 Plain text and light HTML messages can be viewed in the terminal.
 Let's have a look at the latest message (index 4):

 ```
-> p 4
+> get 4

 Undervisningsplan
 Jeg har lagt ut en undervisningsplan for semesteret: